 Here you can find further information regarding the importance of animal experiments with monkeys (German only):

 Aims of the project

-Generation and characterisation of genetically enriched hiPSC derived CMs, and transplantation in a preclinical model of heart repair (large animal).
+Generation and characterization of genetically enriched hiPSC derived CMs and transplantation in a preclinical non-human primate model.

 Development of GMP compliant processes for the reprogramming and genetic modification of iPSCs as well as scale up of hiPSC-CM production for clinical use.

 Discussion of the regulatory requirements for intramyocardial transplantation of autologous hiPSC-CMs in patients suffering from right-sided heart failure as a long-term consequence of a Mustard operation and submission of a first draft of an application protocol.

 Updating the ‘Freedom to Operate (FtO)’ analysis and the business and exploitation plan.

 Create a legal, ethical and commercial framework within which translation is facilitated.